This recipe is sponsored by Snyder’s of Hanover.

 With football season just on its way (as well as back to school), why not send make pretzels even more fun with an ooey-gooey creamy cheese dip that tastes amazing hot or cold?
 Whether you use alcoholic or non-alcoholic beer, this dip is the perfect accompaniment to your favorite Snyder’s of Hanover pretzel variety!

-- 2 cloves or one teaspoon of minced garlic
+- 2 cloves minced garlic or one teaspoon

 - ¼ cup butter or margarine